Skills and knowledge for food handlers

 Further information

-For further information on food handlers skills and knowledge, see FSANZ’s Food Safety: Skills and knowledge for food businesses webpage, contact your local council’s Environmental Health department or SA Health’s Food and Controlled Drugs Branch.
+For further information on food handlers skills and knowledge, see FSANZ’s Skills and knowledge for food handlers webpage, contact your local council’s Environmental Health department or contact the Food Safety and Regulation Branch of SA Health.